Christmas is in danger.

 Knowledge is at everyone’s fingertips – including the fingertips of children.
 Every year kids get more and more tech savvy, and at younger ages.

-The feeling of waking up early with chilly winter air turning your nose red and your toes cold, but leaping out from beneath your blankets anyway, rushing down the stairs and bursting into the living room, being blinded by the lights on the tree, your eyes still foggy with sleep, and that onrushing sense of joy at seeing that Santa came and placed gifts beneath the tree and knick-knacks in your stocking.
+And yet, few things in the world are better than the magical ambiance of Christmas morning.
+The feeling of waking up early, the chilly winter air turning your nose red and your toes cold — but leaping out from beneath the blankets anyhow.
+Then rushing down the stairs and bursting into the living room, blinded by the dazzling lights on the tree, your eyes still foggy with sleep.
+And of course, that indescribable rush of joy at seeing that Santa came, having placed gifts beneath the tree and knick-knacks in stockings.

-Santa isn’t just a magical person, he’s a magical idea, and in our increasingly digital society, this magic has never been more in danger of fading out.
+Santa isn’t just a magical being.
+He’s a magical idea.
+And in our increasingly digital society, this magic has never been more in danger of fading away.

-There is, however, an alternative to dying out for the big man and his reindeer games.
-Instead of letting wi-fi speed right past his sleigh this Christmas Eve, Santa’s going digital in a big way.
+There is, however, a bold way to reignite the now-fizzling spark that, regardless, continues to drive the big man in red and his reindeer.
+Instead of letting wi-fi speed straight past his sleigh this Christmas, Santa can go digital in big ways.

-Twenty, even 10 years ago, kids were happy to accept that every year a man would fly all around the globe to every child’s household and leave them presents if they were well-behaved.
-In this digital age, parents might need a little extra help to maintain the illusion, and it’s an illusion worth maintaining.
+So little as 20 (or even 10!) years ago, kids were happy to accept that every year a man would fly all around the globe to every child’s household and leave presents for the well-behaved.
+In this digital age, with information being just a click away, parents might need a little extra help to maintain this timeless tale.
+But it’s certainly magic worth maintaining.

-Author Bio: Alyssa blogs for Delightfully, a virtual gift-wrapping site dedicated to putting the delight* of unwrapping a real gift into receiving digital presents.
-To read more like this, visit Delightfully’s blog, or the main site to learn more about Delightfully’s gift-wrapping services.
+Guest Blogger Bio: Alyssa blogs for Delightfully, a virtual gift-wrapping site dedicated to putting the delight* of unwrapping a real gift into receiving digital presents.
+To read more articles like this, visit Delightfully’s blog.
+And stop by the main site to learn more about Delightfully’s gift-wrapping services.